education.vic.gov.au

 For the purposes of CSEF, students may be eligible for assistance if they attend a registered Victorian school.

-CSEF is not payable to students attending pre-school, kindergarten, TAFE or who are home schooled.
+CSEF is not payable to a students attending pre-school, kindergarten, TAFE or who are home schooled.

 Special consideration

-• students in temporary out of home care arrangements, including statutory kinship care – a letter of support from the institution facilitating the arrangement (for example Mackillop Family Services) or the Department of Families, Fairness and Housing is required as evidence and must be no more than 12 months old.
+For students in temporary out of home care arrangements, including statutory kinship care or foster care, a letter of support from the institution facilitating the arrangement (for example Mackillop Family Services) or the Department of Families, Fairness and Housing (DFFH) is required as evidence and must be no more than 12 months old.
 Copies of court orders are permitted to support special consideration applications.

 Applications for special consideration can be made through the standard application form.
 Further information is available in the submitting an application chapter.

-Schools are able to accept applications from newly arrived refugee and asylum seeker students who enrol in Terms 3 and 4.
-For these applications supportive documentation is required to be attached to the application form and a scanned copy emailed to csef@education.vic.gov.au for processing before the end of term 4.
+Schools are able to accept applications from newly arrived refugee, asylum seeker and out of home care students who enrol in Terms 3 and 4.
+For these applications supporting documentation is required to be attached to the application form and a scanned copy emailed to csef@education.vic.gov.au for processing before the end of Term 4.

 Payment amounts